rstebbing/powerlifting-meet-manager/README.md

 ----

 - Correct scoring when a lifter "bombs out".
-- Add rack height as a lifter field.
 - Add options dialog to control team scoring.
 - Dynamic fields.